FitzkeeLab/citrate-aunp-predict/README.md

 heteroatoms (which can affect RASA), one can remove these atoms in PyMOL (or manually) first.

-The output PDB file contains a suggested command to color the residues by b-factor in PyMOL, assuming the complete range is desired (e.g. spectrum_b ...).
+The output PDB file contains a suggested command to color the residues by b-factor in PyMOL, assuming the complete range is desired (e.g., "spectrum_b ...").

 ## Binding Surface Program